The Ultimate In Birding Tours

 We may well add such other new species as the huge Black Woodpecker, the smart White-throated Redstart, Daurian Redstart, Greenish Warbler, Goldcrest, Carrion Crow and both White-winged Grosbeak and the even more impressive Collared Grosbeak.
 With luck, we will also encounter the handsome Rufous-bellied Woodpecker.

-Sichuan, China: Day 15 From Maerkang we head northwards, climbing over a high, spruce- and scrub-clad pass until we come to the high grasslands of the edge of the Tibetan Plateau itself, a wild landscape where swarthy Tibetan herders still graze their yaks, ponies and sheep, and where the nomadic lifestyle still continues into the 21st century, albeit aided by modern vehicles, mobile phones and all the rest!
+From Maerkang we head northwards, climbing over a high, spruce- and scrub-clad pass until we come to the high grasslands and distant snow-covered peaks of the edge of the Tibetan Plateau, a wild landscape where swarthy Tibetan herders still graze their yaks, ponies and sheep, and where the nomadic lifestyle still continues into the 21st century, albeit aided by modern vehicles, mobile phones and all the rest!
+Our final destination is the remote town of Ruoergai, our base for the next three nights.

-Sichuan, China: Days 16-17 From Ruoergai, we are able to explore a mix of habitats ranging from ancient conifer forests to the rolling grasslands of the Tibetan Plateau.
+From Ruoergai, we are able to explore a mix of habitats ranging from ancient conifer forests to the rolling grasslands, rivers and marshes of the Tibetan Plateau.

 Other new birds may well include the unobtrusive Eurasian Three-toed Woodpecker (represented here by the dark and distinctive funebris subspecies), the smart Siberian Rubythroat, the secretive Maroon-backed Accentor, Rufous-breasted Accentor and Hodgson’s Treecreeper.